 - Follow up with your regular skincare routine to ensure your skin is properly cleansed and moisturized.

 Q1.
-Can leaving makeup on overnight cause permanent damage to the skin?
+Can leave makeup on overnight cause permanent damage to the skin?

 - While occasional incidents of leaving makeup on overnight may not cause permanent damage, it can contribute to skin issues like clogged pores, acne breakouts, and skin sensitivity if it becomes a habit.